yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 If Replicated is using HTTP:

 1. [Remove the standby instances](../../../administer-yugabyte-platform/high-availability/#remove-a-standby-instance).
+1. On the active instance, navigate to **Admin > High Availability** and click **Delete Configuration**.
-1. If your instances are v2.18.5 or earlier, [upgrade the primary and standby instances](../../../administer-yugabyte-platform/high-availability/#upgrade-instances) to v2.20.1.
+1. If your instances are v2.18.5 or earlier, or 2.20.0, [upgrade the primary and standby instances](../../../administer-yugabyte-platform/high-availability/#upgrade-instances) to v2.20.1.
 1. Migrate and finalize the active instance.
 1. Migrate and finalize the standby instances.
 1. [Configure HA on the updated instances](../../administer-yugabyte-platform/high-availability/#configure-active-and-standby-instances).